-If you fail to provide a Conditionally Required Document, we will consider your application incomplete, and may reject it from further consideration.
+If you fail to provide a Conditionally Required Document, we will consider your application to be incomplete, and we may reject it from further consideration.

-If you are: Then you must provide: Notes: Applying as a private, nonprofit institution A copy of the IRS letter indicating your eligibility for nonprofit status under the applicable provision of the You must submit this letter with each application even if you have submitted it with other applications in the current year or in previous years. (as indicated by choosing "M" or "X" as the Applicant Type code in 5d of the SF- 424S form).
+If you are: Then you must provide: Notes: private, nonprofit indicating you institution indicating you A copy of the IRS letter indicating your eligibility for nonprofit status under the applicable provision of the You must submit this letter with each application even if you have submitted it with other applications in the current year or in previous years. (as indicated by choosing "M" or "X" as the Applicant Type code in 5d of the SF-424S form).
 Internal Revenue Code of 1954, as amended.
 We will not accept a letter of State sales tax exemption as proof of nonprofit status.
 Using a Federally negotiated indirect cost rate in your budget.
 A copy of your current Final Federally Negotiated Indirect Cost Rate Agreement.
-If you do not have a current negotiated (including provisional) indirect cost rate and elect to charge a de minimis rate of up to 15 percent of Modified Total Direct Costs ( see 2 C.F.R. §§ 200.414(f) ), you do not need to provide any documentation.
-Submitting an Early Career Research or an A Data Management and Sharing Plan (two pages, recommended.)
-Refer to our guidance for creating a Data Management and Sharing Plan.
-Applied Research project proposal.
+If you do not have a current negotiated (including provisional) indirect cost rate and elect to charge a de minimis rate of 15 percent of Modified Total Direct Costs (see 2 C.F.R.
+200.414(f)), you do not need to provide any documentation.
+Submitting an Applied Research project proposal.
+A Data Management and Sharing Plan (two pages, recommended) Refer to our guidance for creating a Data Management and Sharing Plan .
 Explain how you will manage, share, preserve, document, and enable reuse of the research data and accompanying documentation you will create during the project.